7skaliahmed07/recapture-image-detection-thesis_Unina-RUG/Datasets/dataset_info.md

 ## 🧩 Notes

-✔️ Dataset focuses only on **screen recaptures** from laptops, monitors, or smartphones, and You can make a request for the dataset
+✔️ Dataset focuses only on **screen recaptures** from laptops, monitors, or smartphones, and You can make a request for the dataset.
 ---

 💾 **Total Size:** ~17 GB

 🖼️ **Formats:** JPG, BMP

-📸 **Used For:** Image Recapture Detection (Monitor-based) 🏷️ **Source:** NTU-Roselab Dataset
+📸 **Used For:** Image Recapture Detection (Monitor-based)

+🏷️ **Source:** NTU-Roselab Dataset

 ---